-With a soft foundation, you can then begin to fill the middle of the cavity with the heavy gear you won’t need access to all day.
+With a soft foundation, you can then begin to fill the middle of the cavity with the heavy gear you won’t need access until later in the day.

 Food, food storage, and cooking supplies can go on top of your sleeping items.

-You don’t need your stove until the evening – why not use it as the foundation and pack the fluffy items around it?
-Placing the heavy items too low throws off your center of gravity, which is uncomfortable at best and dangerous during more technical or challenging climbs.
+You don’t need your stove until the evening – why not use it as the foundation and stuff the fluffy items around it?
+Placing the heavy items too high throws off your center of gravity, which is uncomfortable at best and dangerous during more technical or challenging climbs.

 There are things you’ll want easy access to throughout the day.
 You’ll want to be able to grab a warm sweater or jacket easily in case the temperature drops.
 The same goes for your rain jacket.
 Easy access to your backpack first aid kit is also a must.